Aaron Judge Player Props: Yankees vs. Phillies

 Aaron Judge At The Plate (2022)

-- Among the qualified batters in baseball last season, he ranked fifth in batting average, first in on-base percentage, and first in slugging.
+- Among qualifying batters last season, he ranked fifth in batting average, while his on-base percentage ranked first and he was first in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.